 - Fill your cup with crushed ice right over the top of the muddled mint and sugar.
 Don’t skimp on the ice!

-- Add 2 ounces of really good bourbon.
+- Add 2 ounces of really good bourbon, like Kentucky Bourbon.
 (Some say Maker’s Mark is the best bourbon for Mint Julep.)

 That’s it!
 Some people do add a splash of water or seltzer water at the end, but usually the ice melts enough to water the bourbon down perfectly.